-Here, it is worth noting that this figure only represents the number of single-celled organisms in the ocean and not on land.
-Which in other words means that the total number is much higher.
+Here, it's worth noting that this figure only represents the number of single-celled organisms in the ocean and not on land, which in other words means that the total number is much higher.

 Although there are a vast number that exist on earth, they are divided into the following groups:

 Despite their diversity, they share a number of basic characteristics.

 They are alive and share a number of characteristic with all living things such as:

 Organization - Unicellular organisms possess various structures that make it possible for them to survive.
 These structures are contained within the cell (in the cytoplasm) and include such structures as the endoplasmic reticulum and genetic material among others.